Hemas sustainability banner

 Leading with Purpose

-This initiative which covers 6,000 cancer patients annually, focuses on providing natural hair wigs, hair products, and counselling sessions for patients undergoing chemotherapy and advocate that women are strong and beautiful with or without hair.
+Kumarika Sonduru Diriyawanthi Initiative: Provide natural hair wigs, hair products, and counseling sessions to patients undergoing chemotherapy, empowering women to feel strong and beautiful with or without hair.

 Leading with Purpose